1. WHAT NASONEX IS AND WHAT IT IS USED FOR

 Marketing Authorisation Holder and Manufacturer

-The holder of the Marketing Authorisation in the UK is
+The holder of the Marketing Authorisation in the UK and Malta is

 Merck Sharp & Dohme Limited